TizianoMu/asimplechatbot/README.md

 # ChatBoat Application

-This project is a simple simulation chat application built with React for the frontend and Flask for the backend.
+This project is a simple simulation of a chat application built with React for the frontend and Flask for the backend.
 It allows users to interact with a chatbot and view related documents.

 ## Project Structure